cholcombe973/juju-interface-gluster-fuse/README.md

 # Overview

-This interface layer handles the communication between Gluster and a client that requires an admin key.
-The expectation here is that the client will mount the volume using the gluster native fuse client.
-Please see here: [gluster native client](https://gluster.readthedocs.io/en/latest/Administrator Guide/Setting Up Clients) for more information on the fuse client.
+This interface layer handles the communication between Gluster and a client.
+The expectation here is that the client will mount the volume using the NFS client.
+Please see here: [gluster nfs client](http://gluster.readthedocs.io/en/latest/Administrator%20Guide/Setting%20Up%20Clients/#using-nfs-to-mount-volumes) for more information using the NFS mount.

 # Usage